cms-L1TK/project_generation_scripts/README.md

   This script parses the three .dat files from the previous step and instantiates a *TrackletGraph* object (defined in TrackletGraph.py).
 The TrackletGraph object is a representation of the project configuration, containing all processing and memory objects as well as their inter-connections.

   The other part of this script takes the TrackletGraph object as input and writes out relevant files for the top level project.
-  In order to generate correct and up-to-date functions for requested processing steps, the script parses the function definition of each step in the corresponding header file in L1Trk HLS repo (https://github.com/cms-tracklet/firmware-hls/tree/master/TrackletAlgorithm).
+  In order to generate correct and up-to-date functions for requested processing steps, the script parses the (templated) function definition of each step in the corresponding header file in L1Trk HLS repo (https://github.com/cms-tracklet/firmware-hls/tree/master/TrackletAlgorithm).

   The final product of this script includes a top-level VHDL module which instantiates all the relevant HLS IP cores and HDL memory modules, as well as an VHDL test bench, (which should ultimately read the memory printout files made by the C++ emulation).
 In the future, the script will generate a tcl script needed to generate the project.